-- For the year ended December 31, 2017, the Bank registered a net income of P8.2 billion, P1.0 billion higher compared to the P7.2 billion net income for the same period last year. - Net interest income totaled P22.0 billion, higher by 12.8% or P2.5 billion compared to the net interest income for the same period last year mainly due to expansion in the loan portfolio and income from deposits with banks which accounted for P3.0 billion and P0.7 billion increase in interest income, respectively, partly offset by the decline in interest on investment securities and interbank loans receivable by P0.1 billion and P0.3 billion.
-Total interest income was up by P3.3 billion from P24.3 billion to P27.6 billion.
-Total interest expense however, was also higher at P5.5 billion or by P0.7 billion from P4.8 billion last year. - Other income is higher by P0.1 billion at P7.1 billion compared to P7.0 billion for the same period last year. - Net service fees and commission income at P3.2 billion for the year ended December 31, 2017. - Administrative and other operating expenses amounted to P21.9 billion for the year ended December 31, 2017, lower compared to the same period last year mainly due to decrease in provision for impairment, credit and other losses by P2.3 billion.
-This was partly offset by increases in Compensation and fringe benefits, Taxes and Licenses, Occupancy and equipment related costs, Depreciation and amortization and miscellaneous expenses by P0.6 billion, P0.3 billion, P0.1 billion, P0.2 billion and P0.2 billion, respectively. - Reported income from discontinued operations in June 2016 pertains to the income from the 51% ownership interest in PNB Life and net income of PNB Gen due to classification as a discontinued operation. - Total Comprehensive Income for the year ended December 31, 2017 amounted to P9.8 billion, P3.1 billion higher compared to the P6.7 billion for the same period last year mainly due to higher remeasurement gains on retirement plan and net income reported in the current year.
+- For the year ended December 31, 2017, the Bank registered a net income of P8.2 billion, which was P1.0 billion higher compared to the P7.2 billion net income for the same period last year. - Net interest income totaled P22.1 billion, higher by 12.8% or P2.5 billion compared to the net interest income for the same period last year mainly due to the expansion in the loan portfolio and income from deposits with banks which accounted for P3.0 billion and P0.7 billion increase in interest income, respectively, and partly offset by the decline in interest on investment securities and interbank loans receivable by P0.1 billion and P0.3 billion, respectively.
+Total interest income was up by P3.3 billion from P24.3 billion to P27.6 billion from the previous year.
+Total interest expense, however, was also higher at P5.5 billion or by P0.7 billion from P4.8 billion in 2016. - Other income was higher by P0.1 billion at P7.1 billion compared to P7.0 billion for the same period last year. - Net service fees and commission income and net insurance premium were at P3.1 billion and P0.3 billion, respectively, for the year ended December 31, 2017. - Administrative and other operating expenses amounted to P22.1 billion for the year ended December 31, 2017, which was lower compared to the same period last year mainly due to the decrease in provision for impairment, credit and other losses by P2.3 billion.
+This was partly offset by increases in Compensation and fringe benefits, Taxes and Licenses, Occupancy and equipment related costs, Depreciation and amortization and miscellaneous expenses by P0.5 billion, P0.3 billion, P0.1 billion, P0.1 billion and P0.2 billion, respectively. - Reported income from discontinued operations in June 2016 pertains to the income from the 51% ownership interest in PNB Life. - Total Comprehensive Income for the year ended December 31, 2017 amounted to P9.8 billion, which was P3.1 billion higher compared to the P6.7 billion for the same period last year mainly due to higher remeasurement gains on retirement plan and net income reported in 2017.

-• For the year ended December 31, 2016, the Bank's consolidated net income stood at P7.2 billion, P0.9 billion higher compared to the P6.3 billion net income for the same period last year.

-• Net interest income totaled P19.5 billion, higher by 10.4% or P1.8 billion compared to the net interest income for the same period last year mainly due to expansion in the loan portfolio and interbank loans receivable, which accounted for P2.6 billion and P0.6 billion, respectively, partly offset by the decline in income from deposits with banks and investment securities by P0.2 billion and P0.3 billion, respectively.
+- For the year ended December 31, 2016, the Bankøs consolidated net income stood at P7.2 billion, which was P0.9 billion higher compared to the P6.3 billion net income for the same period last year. - Net interest income totaled P19.6 billion, higher by 10.6% or P1.9 billion compared to the net interest income for the same period last year mainly due to the expansion in the loan portfolio and interbank loans receivable, which accounted for P2.6 billion and P0.6 billion, respectively, and partly offset by the decline in income from deposits with banks and investment securities by P0.2 billion and P0.3 billion, respectively.
 Total interest income was up by P2.6 billion from P21.7 billion to P24.3 billion.
-Total interest expense however, was also higher at P4.8 billion or by P0.8 billion from P4.0 billion last year.
+Total interest expense, however, was also higher at P4.8 billion, or by P0.8 billion from P4.0 billion in 2015.

-Other income significantly increased to P7.0 billion from P5.1 billion compared to same period last year mainly due to the P0.9 billion gains from sale of foreclosed assets and from P0.8 billion and P0.3 billion increases in the Trading and Investment Securities gains and Foreign exchange gains, respectively.
-Miscellaneous income decreased by P0.2 billion from P1.7 billion last year.
+Other income significantly increased to P7.0 billion from P5.1 billion compared to same period last year mainly due to the P0.9 billion gains from the sale of foreclosed assets and from P0.8 billion and P0.3 billion increases in the Trading and Investment Securities gains and Foreign exchange gains, respectively.
+Miscellaneous income decreased by P0.2 billion from P1.7 billion in 2015.